Menu

 Carrying a concealed firearm without having the license on your person is an infraction, punishable only by a fine.
 Other violations of North Carolina’s concealed carry laws—including carrying concealed weapons other than firearms and carrying a concealed weapon while intoxicated—are Class 2 misdemeanors, punishable by up to 60 days in jail and a fine.
 It is illegal to carry weapons at bars, nightclubs, courthouses, parades, college campuses, schools, or funerals.

 If carrying a concealed gun or weapon in North Carolina is important to you, you should consider getting a concealed carry permit.
 Additionally if you take a concealed carry class be sure that the instructor is a trained professional.
 Even if you do get a concealed carry permit always be mindful of where you can carry a weapon.
 If you’ve been charged with carrying a concealed weapon in North Carolina you need to consult with a North Carolina criminal defense attorney.
-Don’t hesitate to call our office for a free consultation.
+Don’t hesitate to call our office for a consultation.